 Undergraduate Awards and Prizes

-The Department currently gives three different types of awards at the undergraduate level.
-Click here for more details.
+The Department currently gives a number of different types of awards at the undergraduate level.

 The student run Philosophy Club meets weekly to discuss philosophical topics of mutual interest.
 Typically the department supplies pizza, soda, and often a faculty member to these events.
 The department also awards three annual cash grants to outstanding students that are majoring in philosophy.